mike809/turns-handler/README.md

 where it can fit the exam, making sure it doesn't overlap with another exam from that department or another exam from the same patient.

+We used Access database and Sockets to create the connections.